Next Billion EdTech Prize Announces 2019 Contenders

 February 28, 2019

 In March, the Varkey Foundation, the philanthropic arm of Sunny Varkey’s GEMS Education, will announce the winner of the 2019 Next Billion EdTech Prize.
-The Varkey Foundation has a broad mandate to ensure that every child gets a good education and works with a good teacher.
-The Varkey Foundation pursues this bold mandate through a variety of initiatives, including those focused on training, research, and development.
+The Varkey Foundation has a broad mandate to ensure that every children everyone can access outstanding education with great teachers.
+The Varkey Foundation pursues their mandate with multiple initiatives the training, research, and development fields.

 Next Billion EdTech Prize